-Starting in 2017, following the United States Court of Appeals for the District of Columbia's Susquehanna Decision17 and various other developments, the Commission began to undertake a heightened review of exchange filings, including non-transaction fee filings that was substantially and materially different from it prior review process (hereinafter referred to as the "Revised Review Process").
+Starting in 2017, following the United States Court of Appeals for the District of Columbia's Susquehanna Decision18 and various other developments, the Commission began to undertake a heightened review of exchange filings, including non-transaction fee filings that was substantially and materially different from it prior review process (hereinafter referred to as the "Revised Review Process").
 In the Susquehanna Decision, the D.C.
-Circuit Court stated that the Commission could not maintain a practice of "unquestioning reliance" on claims made by a selfregulatory organization ("SRO") in the course of filing a rule or fee change with the Commission.18 Then, on October 16, 2018, the Commission issued an opinion in Securities Industry and Financial Markets Association finding that exchanges failed both to establish that the challenged fees were constrained by significant competitive forces and that these fees were consistent with the Act.19 On that same day, the Commission issued an order remanding to various exchanges and national market system ("NMS") plans challenges to over 400 rule changes and plan amendments that were asserted in 57 applications for review (the "Remand Order").20 The Remand Order directed the exchanges to "develop a record," and to "explain their conclusions, based on that record, in a written decision that is sufficient to enable us to perform our review."21 The Commission denied requests by various exchanges and plan

-17 See Susquehanna International Group, LLP v.
+Circuit Court stated that the Commission could not maintain a practice of "unquestioning reliance" on claims made by a self-regulatory organization ("SRO") in the course of filing a rule or fee change with the Commission.
+19 Then, on October 16, 2018, the Commission issued an opinion in Securities Industry and Financial Markets Association finding that exchanges failed both to establish that the challenged fees were constrained by significant competitive forces and that these fees were consistent with the Act.
+20 On that same day, the Commission issued an order remanding to various exchanges and national market system ("NMS") plans challenges to over 400 rule changes and plan amendments that were asserted in 57 applications for review (the "Remand See Susquehanna International Group, LLP v.
 Securities & Exchange Commission, 866 F.3d 442 (D.C.
 Circuit 2017) (the "Susquehanna Decision").
+19 Id.